friuns2/friuns2.github.io/trackracingPrivacyPolicy.md

 Privacy Policy for TrackRacing Online Game

-This privacy policy explains how TrackRacing Online Game (“Game”) collects, uses, and shares personal information from users of the Game.
+This privacy policy explains how TrackRacing Online Game collects, uses, and shares personal information from users of the Game.

 Collection of Information